-Professional services firm KPMG’s South Africa practice has signed an Industry Partner agreement with international educator Digital Skills Academy, in a move set to boost high-end practical IT skills among South African participants.
+Professional services firm KPMG’s South Africa practice has signed an Industry Partner agreement with international educator Digital Skills, in a move set to boost high-end practical IT skills among South African participants.

-Aiming to help address the local IT skills shortfall, particularly the lack of hands-on experience, the partnership will see participants studying for Digital Skills Academy’s International BSc Honours Degree in Digital Skills gaining real life experience through collaboration with the Johannesburg office of KPMG.
+Aiming to help address the local IT skills shortfall, particularly the lack of hands-on experience, the partnership will see participants studying for a Digital Skills International BSc Honours Degree gaining real life experience through collaboration with the Johannesburg office of KPMG.

 Participants will work with cross-functional international teams of coders, managers, marketers, sales professionals and designers on industry partner projects proposed by KPMG.

 The agreement will support the development of digital products and services including the development of mobile apps, websites and web services, software development, digital marketing and social media campaigns or prototype development.

 Paul Dunne, CEO and founder of Digital Skills, said: “The partnership with KPMG is the first of a number similar arrangements we will be announcing in South Africa and illustrates our desire to work alongside globally recognised corporate brands so that we are able to offer the very best in cutting edge experience to our degree participants.
 It is a reflection of all the great things happening at the moment in South Africa’s tech scene and we look forward to being a part of its continuing success by helping to internationalise the country’s offering.”